Cram\'er type moderate deviation theorems for self-normalized processes: Moderate deviations for self-normalized processes

-\begin{remark} {\rm The quantity $L_{n,x}$ in \eqref{deix} is essentially the same as the factor $\De_{n,x}$ in \cite{JingShaoWang_2003}, which is the leading term that describes the accuracy of the relative normal approximation error.
+\begin{remark} The quantity $L_{n,x}$ in (\ref{deix}) is essentially the same as the factor $\De_{n,x}$ in \cite{JingShaoWang2003}, which is the leading term that describes the accuracy of the relative normal approximation error.
 To deal with the self-normalized nonlinear process $T_n$, first we need to ``linearize'' it in a proper way, although at the cost of introducing some complex perturbation terms.
-The linearized term is $x W_n - x^2 V_n^2/2$, and its exponential moment is denoted by $I_{n,x}$ as in \eqref{deix}.
-A randomized concentration inequality is therefore developed (see Section~\ref{con-ineq.sec}) to cope with these random perturbations which lead to the quantity $R_{n,x}$ given in \eqref{rn1}.
-Similar quantities also appear in the Berry-Esseen bounds for nonlinear statistics.
-See, e.g. Theorems~2.1 and 2.2 in \cite{ChenShao_2007}. } \end{remark}
+The linearized term is $x W_n - x^2 V_n^2/2$, and its exponential moment is denoted by $I_{n,x}$ as in (\ref{deix}).
+A randomized concentration inequality is therefore developed (see Section~\ref{con-ineqsec}) to cope with these random perturbations which lead to the quantity $R_{n,x}$ given in (\ref{rn1}).
+Similar quantities also appear in the Berry--Esseen bounds for nonlinear statistics.
+See, for example, Theorems~2.1 and 2.2 in \cite{ChenShao2007}. \end{remark}

-Theorem~\ref{t2.1} provides the upper and lower bounds of the relative errors for $x\geq 1$.
-To cover the case of $0 \leq x \leq 1$, we present a rough estimate of the absolute error in the next theorem, and refer to \cite{ShaoZhangZhou_2014} for the general Berry-Esseen bounds for self-normalized processes.
+Theorem~\ref{t21} provides the upper and lower bounds of the relative errors for $x\geq1$.
+To cover the case of $0 \leq x \leq1$, we present a rough estimate of the absolute error in the next theorem, and refer to \cite{ShaoZhangZhou2014} for the general Berry--Esseen bounds for self-normalized processes.